 — Any local maximum transmit power received in the combination of a VHT Transmit Power Envelope

-Element and an Extended Power Constraint element from the AP in its BSS or another STA in its IBSS and
+Element, Transmit Power Information element, and an Extended Power Constraint element from the AP in its BSS or another STA in its IBSS and

 An AP in a BSS, a STA in an IBSS, and a mesh STA in an MBSS shall advertise the regulatory maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using a Country element.
 An non-VHT AP in a BSS, a non-VHT STA in an IBSS, and a non-VHT mesh STA in an MBSS shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using the combination of a Country element and a Power Constraint element.
-A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using the combination of a VHT Transmit Power Envelope element and an Extended Power Constraint element.
+A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using the combination of a VHT Transmit Power Envelope element, Transmit Power Information element, and an Extended Power Constraint element.

 10.8.2 Association based on transmit power capability